 Greene said that "the levies purpose is primarily to help us apply for grants and to provide the matching dollars and that has been a very successful approach to date.”

-The plan is to connect from Peffer Park to Tallawanda High School (orange), the high school to Tallawanda Middle School (yellow), the middle school to the Oxford Community Park (blue), and to pave the crushed stone East West Connector (orange) by 2023, with the hope to connect from the Community Park back to the Black Covered Bridge by 2030.
+The plan is to connect from Peffer Park to Talawanda High School (orange), the high school to Talawanda Middle School (yellow), the middle school to the Oxford Community Park (blue), and to pave the crushed stone East West Connector (orange) by 2023, with the hope to connect from the Community Park back to the Black Covered Bridge by 2030.

 Greene said that the trails have already received positive feedback from Oxford residents.